 2 – Not Enough Liquid

-3 – Too Much of the Dry Ingredients
+3 – Too Much Dry Ingredients

-4 – Over Mixed
+4 – Over Mixing

 After you add all the ingredients into the bowl and start blending the cookie dough, the flour will instantly begin to develop gluten.

-5 – Dried in Fridge
+5 – Drying Out in the Fridge

 The refrigerator constantly circulates air in order to remain cold.
-The air will quickly dry any moisture in your cookie dough, changing the texture of the dough completely.
+That air will quickly dry any moisture in your cookie dough, changing its texture completely

 How to Moisten Dry Cookie Dough